MaryGS/the-mj-stak/site/content/posts/01-hr-recruitment-challenge.md

 ---

-**About This Series**: This blog series documents the development of HR Helper, an open-source AI-powered CV matching system.
+**About This Series**: This blog series documents the development of Candidex, an open-source AI-powered CV matching system.
 We share our technical decisions, business learnings, and vision for the future of recruitment technology.